damien0x0023/damien0x0023.github.io/_posts/2020/releases/2020-05-25-Powershell2BashInVSC.md

 ---
 layout: post
-title: Manually set default terminal to Bash in the Visual Studio Code
+title: Manually set default terminal to Bash in the Visual Studio Code (Windows)
 category: it
 tags: [it]
 excerpt: powershell to bash
 no-post-nav: true
 ---

-# Manually set default terminal to Bash in the Visual Studio Code
+# Manually set default terminal to Bash in the Visual Studio Code (Windows)

 by Damien